 Colorado’s Section 8 Housing Program, now known as The Housing Choice Voucher Program, was started in 1974 to help low-income families find safe and affordable housing.
 The HCV Program extends to low-income families, the elderly, and the disabled.
 Qualified applicants of the program receive assistance based on their income through subsidizing of a portion of the monthly rent and utilities.
-The program is overseen by the U.S. Department of Housing and Urban Development (HUD) and run at the state level by Colorado’s Division of Housing (DOH), who then works alongside public housing authorities and non-profit organizations to distribute vouchers throughout the state via a lottery system.
+The program is overseen by the U.S. Department of Housing and Urban Development (HUD) and run at the state level by Northern Colorado’s Division of Housing (DOH), who then works alongside public housing authorities and non-profit organizations to distribute vouchers throughout the state via a lottery system.

 Who Is Eligible for Section 8 Housing?